WuerthPhoenix/tornado/src/engine/matcher/doc/README.md

 expressions in the WITH clause return non-empty values.

 The following operators are available in the __WHERE__ clause:
-- __'contain'__: Evaluates whether a string contains a given substring.
+- __'contain'__: Evaluates whether a the first argument contains the second one.
 - __'equal'__:  Compares two values and returns whether or not they are equal.
 If one or both of the values do not exist, it returns `false`.
 - __'ge'__:  Compares two values and returns whether the first value is greater than or equal